 2. When are the Academy sessions held?

 The Academy will be held in the spring and fall of each year.
-The Fall 2017 session will begin on September 5, and will end on November 11, with graduation on November 13.
+The fall 2021 session will begin September 22, 2021.

 3. How long is the Academy, and how often will there be classes?